 Sheriff Miller oversees the entire WCSO operation but the management of the Law Enforcement end of the operation falls under Major Billy Jones while the Corrections division falls under Captain Ray Johnson and Communications is supervised by Interim Emergency Management Director Randall Taylor.

 Many of the staff members recently attended the accreditation conference in Palm Harbor to receive their certificates.
-Special certificates were also awarded to Lt.
+Special certificates were also awarded to Capt.
 Danny Deal and Deputy Katie Deal who served as agency liaisons from the WCSO Office of Professional Standards.
 The Deals worked with the inspectors throughout the inspection process.

 “I could not be prouder of the staff and the accreditations,” said Sheriff Miller.
 “In the end it is all about our people and I have some outstanding co-workers.”